A Guide to the Weather and Climate in Vanuatu

 March Weather in Vanuatu

 March in Vanuatu continues to bring tropical warmth and high humidity.
 Rainfall remains frequent but may start to ease slightly compared to the earlier wet season months.
-Calm winds make it a great time for snorkelling, diving, fishing, kayaking, or any water-based activities.
+Calm winds make it a great time for snorkelling, fishing and outrigger canoe tours.
+However, the wet season run-off means that visibility for scuba diving isn't always at its peak.

-Tourist numbers are still low, so itâs perfect for exploring park trails, waterfalls, and cultural sites without the crowds getting in the way of your experience or photos.
+Tourist numbers are still low, so itâs perfect for exploring the "Blue Lagoon" and culture villages without the crowds getting in the way of your experience or photos.
+Unless, once more, it's cruise ship day.

 Average temperature: 30°C / 86°F (day), 23°C / 73.4°F (night)